The Best Brush Cutters of 2023

 What to Look for When Choosing a Brush Cutter

 There are several factors to consider while shopping for a brush cutter.
-If shopping for handheld models, you can go with a powerful cordless electric or a long-lasting gas-powered model.
-Repeat use for cutting thick vines and woody brush requires more power than mowing tall grass.
+Cutting thick vines and woody brush requires more power than mowing tall grass, so you’ll need a cutter with some muscle.
+If you’re shopping for handheld models, you can go with a powerful cordless electric model or a long-lasting gas-powered model.
 Ahead, learn about the factors that should drive buying decisions.

 Types of Brush Cutters

-Buying a new machine is a long-term investment no one should take lightly.
-It’s wise to buy quality tools for many years of dependable use.
-However, it is equally important to choose the right type of brush cutter for a property.
-An undersized machine wastes time, and an oversize machine wastes money and space.
+Buying a new machine is a long-term investment no one will want to take lightly.
+It’s wise to buy quality tools that you can depend on for years of use.
+However, it is equally important to choose the right type of brush cutter for a given property.
+If you pick a cutter that’s too small for the job, you’ll waste your time laboring away.
+On the other hand, an oversize machine will waste money and space.
 Read on to learn more about the different kinds of brush cutters and how they work.

-Instead of buying a new machine, you can simply convert a string trimmer into a brush cutter.
-Most string trimmers have motors between 20cc and 30cc, which is not suitable for daily use as a brush cutter but is adequate for occasional heavy use.
-For example, use them to cut brush for a few hours once a month.
+For occasional brush cutting, consider converting your weed eater or string trimmer into a brush cutter instead of buying a whole new machine.
+Most gas-powered string trimmers have motors between 20cc and 30cc, which is adequate for occasional heavy-duty brush cutting.
+For example, you can use these to cut brush for a few hours once a month, but more than that might be pushing it.

-Converting a fixed string trimmer into a brush cutter requires an adapter.
+Converting a fixed-shaft weed eater into a brush cutter takes a little longer and requires an adapter.
 The adapter is unique for each brand of trimmer, but nearly all brands offer one.
-It takes 5 minutes or less with simple hand tools to remove the trimmer line spool and replace it with a brush-cutting head.
+Using basic hand tools, it typically takes about 5 minutes to remove a trimmer head and install a brush-cutting head.

-There are four basic types of brush-cutter heads.
+There are four basic types of brush-cutting heads:

 • Knife blades are the most common.
 They use a sharpened front edge to slice through weeds.
-Choose knife blades, either a disc knife or tri knife, for general-purpose brush cutting.
-They are inexpensive and long lasting.
+Choose knife blades—either a disc knife or tri knife—for general-purpose brush cutting, as these are inexpensive and long lasting.

 • Smasher blades, also called flails, use thin edges and high velocity to smash through vegetation.
-These are not suitable for heavy, woody material, but work quite well on tall weedy grass.
+This category includes extra-thick trimmer lines, from 0.095 to 0.155 inches in diameter or larger.
+These are not suitable for heavy, woody material, but they work quite well on tall, weedy grass.

-• Mulching blades look like knife blades; however, the blade tips bend at a nearly 90-degree angle.
-These are not common and are best for grinding up weeds, leaves, and branches.
+• Mulching blades look like knife blades, but the blade tips bend at a nearly 90-degree angle.
+Rather uncommon, these are best for grinding up weeds, leaves, and branches.

 Handheld

 If you care for a large suburban or rural property, a handheld brush cutter might be right for you.
-Handheld brush cutters efficiently take down heavy weeds and thick brush areas that are not accessible by a mower.
-A handheld brush cutter looks like a string trimmer, only it uses a specialized brush-cutting head.
-In fact, it is possible to retrofit a string trimmer with a brush-cutting head.
+Handheld brush cutters efficiently take down heavy weeds and areas of thick brush that are not accessible by a mower.
+A handheld brush cutter looks like a string trimmer, only it uses a specialized brush-cutting head and normally comes with a more powerful engine.
+As mentioned earlier, it is possible to retrofit a string trimmer with a brush-cutting head for occasional use.

-Brush-cutting heads use heavy-duty trimmer string, rigid flails, or a circular saw-type blade to cut through woody material cleanly, quickly, and efficiently.
-Handheld electric brush cutters and gas brush cutters with engines smaller than 40cc work well for smaller jobs, like cleaning up a vegetable garden at the end of the season.
-For larger areas and more aggressive cutting capability, choose a gas-powered brush cutter with an engine larger than 40cc.
+Brush-cutting heads use heavy-duty trimmer string, rigid flails, or a circular saw-type blade to cut through woody material quickly and efficiently.
+Handheld electric brush cutters and gas brush cutters with engines smaller than 40cc work well for smaller jobs, like maintaining a weedy ditch or cleaning up a vegetable garden at the end of the season.
+For larger areas that demand more muscular cutting capabilities, choose a gas-powered brush cutter with an engine larger than 40cc.
 These heavy-duty models can cut through saplings up to 2 inches thick.

 Walk-Behind

-Hobby farmers and other small acreage owners choose walk-behind brush cutters for occasional maintenance of fields and pastures up to 1 acre.
-Walk-behind brush cutters have heavy-duty rotary mowers, sometimes called rough-cut mowers.
-These machines can cut down tall, coarse, thick grass; weeds; and weedy shrubs.
-Some can cut down saplings up to 2 inches in diameter or larger.
+Hobby farmers and other small-acreage owners typically choose walk-behind brush cutters for the maintenance of trails, fields, and pastures up to 1 acre.
+Sometimes called rough-cut mowers, walk-behind brush cutters use heavy-duty rotary mower blades.
+These machines can cut down coarse weeds, tall grass, and weedy shrubs.
+Some can cut down saplings up to 2 inches in diameter—or larger.

 Walk-behind brush cutters are single-purpose machines, but brush-cutter attachments are available for walk-behind tractors.
-Some lightweight models are string trimmers on wheels, but most walk-behind models are much more robust, with heavy-gauge metal parts that help them grind through thick, weedy areas.
-They are self-propelled with rear-mounted engines and large rear pneumatic tires.
-This design allows the forward mower deck to easily glide up over tall vegetation.
+Some lightweight models are essentially string trimmers on wheels, but most walk-behind models are much more robust, featuring heavy-gauge metal components that help them grind through dense, weedy thickets.
+They are self-propelled with rear-mounted engines and large pneumatic tires.
+This design allows the forward mower deck to easily glide through tall vegetation.

 Tow-Behind